 - Wrongful Death Damages: If the accident resulted in the death of a loved one, surviving family members may be eligible for compensation to cover funeral expenses, medical bills, lost financial support, and the emotional toll of the loss.

 It's important to note that the specific types and amounts of compensation you can receive will depend on the details of your case, including the severity of your injuries, the degree of negligence of the responsible party, and other factors.

-To ensure you receive fair compensation, it's highly recommended to consult with an experienced New Orleans personal injury attorney at Stewart J. Guss, Injury Accident Lawyers.
+To ensure you receive fair compensation, it's highly recommended to consult with an experienced New Orleans personal injury attorney at Trust Guss Injury Lawyers.
 We can assess your case, calculate your damages accurately, and guide you through the legal process.
 Although we can't guarantee how much money you will receive, we can promise to fight hard to help you recover the maximum amount allowed under the law.

 When Should You Get a New Orleans Personal Injury Lawyer for a Car Accident?

 If you’re wondering when to hire an attorney after a car accident, let us spell out the answer for you: ASAP!

 When it comes to taking legal action, there are time limits and deadlines called “statutes of limitations.”
 According to Article 3492 of the Louisiana Civil Code, the statute of limitations in Louisiana for personal injury lawsuits is ONE year from the date of the incident.
 This includes Louisiana car accident injury cases.